 \section{Introduction}

-Inspired by the human intelligence of leveraging prior experiences to tackle novel problems, \emph{transfer learning}, which aims to improve the performance in the target domain by transferring knowledge contained in different but related source domains, has become an active and promising area of research in machine learning.
+Inspired by the human intelligence of leveraging prior experiences to tackle novel problems, \emph{transfer learning}, which aims to improve the learning performance in a target domain by transferring the knowledge contained in different but related source domains, has become an active and promising area of research in machine learning.
 Transfer learning has achieved significant success in a wide range of practical applications such as computer vision \citep{quattoni2008transfer,kulis2011you,li2013learning}, genomic and genetic studies \citep{wang2019data,peng2021integration}, and medical imaging \citep{raghu2019,YU2022230}, to mention a few.
 We refer interested readers to \citet{pan2009survey,weiss2016survey} for detailed surveys on transfer learning.
-Motivated by the success of these applications, substantial progress has also been made recently on the theoretical quantification for transfer learning in both supervised and unsupervised settings.
+Motivated by the success in these applications, substantial progress has also been made recently in the theoretical quantification for transfer learning in supervised and unsupervised settings.
 A partial list of examples includes classification \citep{cai2021transfer,kpotufe2021marginal,maity2020minimax,reeve2021adaptive}, high-dimensional linear regression \citep{li2020transfer}, graphical model \citep{li2022transfer}, and nonparametric regression \citep{Cai2022TransferNPR,ma2022optimally,pathak2022new}.